sinkaszab/si-css-html-style-guide/guide/07-grouping-your-rules.md

 }
 ```

-What this enables us is to hide the interface behind the implementation.
+What this enables us is to hide the implementation behind the interface.